- Contact information

 - Andy Stoltman

-Download the Central Sand Plains chapter of the Ecological Landscapes of Wisconsin.
-This chapter provides a detailed assessment of the ecological and socioeconomic conditions for the Central Sand Plains.
+Download the Northern Lake Michigan Coastal chapter of the Ecological Landscapes of Wisconsin.
+This chapter provides a detailed assessment of the ecological and socioeconomic conditions for the Northern Lake Michigan Coastal.
 It also identifies important planning and management considerations and suggests management opportunities that are compatible with the ecology of the landscape.
 The tabs below provide additional information.

 Landscape at a Glance